 Why Are Cats Not As Friendly As Dogs?

 The age-old debate of which is the superior pet, cats or dogs, is still ongoing.
 While everyone has their preferences when it comes to their furry friends, almost everyone agrees that cats are more closed up and indifferent, whereas dogs are super enthusiastic about their owners.
 So why are cats not as friendly as dogs?
-Read on to find out!

 Why Do We Think Cats are Unfriendly

-Why Do We Think Cats are Unfriendly?
+Why Do We Think Cats Are Unfriendly?

 Of course, cats love their owners.
 So why do they seem indifferent?
-It is because their ques and body language are different, less subtle, and harder to read.
+It is because their cues and body language are different, less subtle, and harder to read.
 There is no doubt that cats are also affectionate towards their owners; they just have a different way of going about it.
-When a cat’s owner calls for it, its ears turn towards that direction, and its pupils dilate.
-It also slowly blinks, showing that it trusts you.

 Also, Check Out: Disoriented Cat with Dilated Pupils: Why And How To Help

 Cats also “cat kiss”, where they softly touch their mouths against their owners.
-They also display their affection in many other ways, such as rubbing themselves against you and sitting in your lap and purring or even bringing you a gift, such as a dead mouse.
-Even their lying around is misunderstood.
-If a cat is lazing around the house while you are there, it signifies that it is comfortable with you.
+They also display their affection in many other ways, such as rubbing themselves against you and sitting in your lap and purring, or even bringing you a gift, such as a dead mouse.

 Find Out: Why Do People Hate Cats?
 All You Need To Know!

-Why Will Cats Probably Never be as Domesticated as Dogs?
+Why Will Cats Probably Never Be as Domesticated as Dogs?

 Cats are different creatures that live solitary lives.
 They hunt for food on their own and do not have a pack system like dogs do.
 When cats initially entered our lives way back in history, they came mainly for the perks like feeding on mice and rats that attacked crops, which benefited both humans and cats.
-They did not rely on humans for food and were occasional visitors, wandering off to fulfil their needs themselves.
-Dogs, on the other hand, either live in packs or depend solely on humans for their survival; hence their domestication process was different.

 Why Will Cats Probably Never be as Domesticated as Dogs